Requirements for Obtaining Disability Benefits (SSDI) in Pennsylvania

 When a medical condition negatively impacts your ability to earn income, the financial consequences can be devastating.
 Fortunately, you may be able to qualify for social security disability benefits through the Social Security Administration (SSA).
 Unfortunately, it can often be extremely difficult to qualify without the assistance of an experienced disability benefits attorney.
 Statistically speaking, well over half of all Pennsylvania claimants are denied after making their initial application, and the denial rate skyrockets to about 90% during the Reconsideration stage of appeals.
 While it may be difficult to get a claim approved, it isn’t impossible — but you do need a basic understanding of the eligibility criteria and application process.

-To learn more about the requirements for getting SSDI in Pennsylvania and for a free case evaluation with our SSDI lawyers in Philadelphia, call today at (215) 515-2954.
-Young, Marr, Mallis & Deane are ready to help.
+To learn more about the requirements for getting SSDI in Pennsylvania, speak with our Pennsylvania disability lawyers at Young, Marr, Mallis & Deane by calling (215) 701-6519.

 What Are SSDI Benefits in Pennsylvania?